Does Andi Dorfman Want Nick Viall Back? Inside Her Unexpected ‘Bachelor’ Visit

 While it appeared as though Dorfman was there to possibly get Viall back, Reality Steve explained how that isn’t the case.
 The only real question remaining is whether or not Viall will take her advice given their shaky history together.
 In fact, Dorfman is getting ready to write another memoir about her life, titled Single State of Mind, so there’s no telling why she was really there.

 Of course, this isn’t the first time Dorfman and Viall have appeared together post-Bachelorette.
 The two were guest stars on Jimmy Kimmel Live along with Bristowe at the beginning of the season.
-The three revealed how they are actually friends in real life, despite their history together.
+The three revealed how they are actually friends in real life despite their history together.

 “We’ve run into each other,” Viall admitted.
 “We’re friends… we’re friendly.”